 Minimum overall GPA 2.75

-Estimated budget for a semester at Bangor University.
+Estimated budget for a Fall semester at Bangor University.

 Visit the Semester Dates page for more information.

-Exchange students can take a combination of modules from different schools, regardless of their course of study at home.
+Exchange students can take a combination of “modules” (modules at Bangor are what we call classes/course; courses at Bangor are our majors) from different schools, regardless of their course of study at home.
 Students are strongly advised to research online for the choice of modules available and create a draft timetable well before arriving in Bangor.
 Module (course) registration takes place during Welcome Week and further guidance is provided during the Welcome & Orientation Meetings each semester.

 UMaine students must be registered for 50-60 Bangor credits credits each semester.